source-source/wellspring/README.md

-# WellSpring Family Clinic Website
+WellSpring Family Clinic website

-This is the official website of **WellSpring Family Clinic** created in HTML, CSS, and JavaScript.
+This is the official website of WellSpring Family Clinic coded in HTML, CSS and JavaScript.
-It has information on clinic, services, booking an appointment, and a BMI calculator.
+It has clinic, services, appointment and BMI calculator.

 ---

 ## Pages

-- **Home** – Overview of the clinic
+**Home**  Overview of the clinic
-- **Services** – Details of healthcare services
+Services - health care services information
-- **BMI Calculator** – Quick health tool
+BMI Calculator - quick health calculator
-- **Appointment** – Online appointment request form
+Appointment Online request for an appointment
-- **About** – Clinic and team info
+**About**  Clinic and team info
-- **Contact** – Contact details and opening hours
+Contact: contact information and office hours

 ---

 ## Tech Stack

-- HTML5
+HTML5
-- CSS3 (Responsive Design)
+CSS3 (Responsive Design)
-- JavaScript (Form validation & interactivity)
+JavaScript (interactivity / validation)

 ---